 The academic visitor visa does not apply if you are planning to do experimental work, including learning new techniques, or taking part in a formal research project or collaboration.
 If you plan to do experimental work, or learn new laboratory techniques, or participate in a formal research project or collaboration.
-If you plan the latter then you should apply for a Tier 5 government authorised exchange visa which lasts for up to 24 months See the UKBA website on Visiting the UK, and the UKBA list of permitted business activities.
+If you plan the latter then you should apply for a Tier 5 temporary worker government authorised exchange visa which lasts for up to 24 months See the UK Visas & Immigration Website, and the list of permitted business activities.

 If you are a scientist on sabbatical from a private company in a non-EEA country then you must apply for a visa through the points based system (see Tiers 1 to 5 below).

 If you intend to come to the UK for longer than 12 months, or will be paid for more than one month, or take part in a research project or collaboration, then you will need to get a visa through the points based system.

 The points based system is the entry route for people who need a visa and wish to work in the UK.
 It is split into five tiers and the most common routes for researchers to use are Tiers 2 and 5 (Government Authorised Exchange), and to a lesser extent, Tier 1 (academic visitor, or Exceptional talent).
 Points are awarded for different attributes (for example, your qualifications, age, previous earnings, English language skills, employment status and source of funds).
 You will need a certain number of points depending on the tier under which you apply.
 You can perform a self-assessment online to determine how many points you might be awarded.
 For Tier 1 you do not need a job offer, but for Tier 2 or Tier 5 (Government Authorised Exchange scheme) you will need a certificate of sponsorship from the organisation where you will be based.
 You should discuss with your employer or host organisation which visa is best for you.

 Full details, and online application forms, can be found on the UK Visa & Immigration website.